lukas-krecan/ShedLock/README.md

 ========
 [![Apache License 2](https://img.shields.io/badge/license-ASF2-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0.txt) [![Build Status](https://travis-ci.org/lukas-krecan/ShedLock.png?branch=master)](https://travis-ci.org/lukas-krecan/ShedLock) [![Maven Central](https://maven-badges.herokuapp.com/maven-central/net.javacrumbs.shedlock/shedlock-parent/badge.svg)](https://maven-badges.herokuapp.com/maven-central/net.javacrumbs.shedlock/shedlock-parent)

-ShedLock does one and only one thing.
-It makes sure your scheduled tasks are executed at most once at the same time.
+ShedLock makes sure that your scheduled tasks are executed at most once at the same time.
 If a task is being executed on one node, it acquires a lock which prevents execution of the same task from another node (or thread).
 Please note, that **if one task is already being executed on one node, execution on other nodes does not wait, it is simply skipped**.